hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ## Troubleshooting

-- Image not showing in the widget:
+### Image not showing in the widget
 - Ensure you picked an image and then tapped **Save to Widget**.
 - Ensure both targets have the App Group entitlement: `group.com.conornolan.widgetweaver`.
 - If the app was reinstalled, previously saved specs may reference image filenames that no longer exist in the App Group container; remove/re-pick the image and save again.
+- If re-selecting the same photo seems to do nothing, pick a different photo once, then pick the original again, and save.

-- Widget not updating:
+### Widget not updating
 - Tap **Save to Widget** again.
+- Ensure the widget instance is set to either:
+  - **Default (App)** (recommended while iterating), or
+  - the specific saved design you’re editing
 - Remove/re-add the widget after significant schema changes.

-- AI shows “Unavailable”:
+### AI shows “Unavailable”
 - The app still works (deterministic fallbacks).
 - If you want on-device generation, enable Apple Intelligence in Settings and allow time for the model to become ready.

 ---

 ## Repo notes

-- Marketing version / build: `0.9.4 (1)` (stays fixed until TestFlight starts)
+- Marketing version / build: `0.9.4 (2)` (from target settings / Info.plist values, not hardcoded in code)
 - Widget kind string: `Shared/WidgetWeaverWidgetKinds.swift`
 - Working principle:
   - ship small commits where the app + widget always build and run